rocketschoolalt/adamstechblogpage/README.md

-# Minimal Blog Template
+# Adam's Technology Blog

-Minimal boilerplate blogging.
+Minimal technology blogging.
 All you need is one boilerplate JavaScript file that has 2 lines of code:

 ```javascript
 import blog from "https://deno.land/x/blog/blog.tsx";